-Navigation lights are designed to indicate the craft's relative position, the nature of its movement or it's location at night.
+Navigation lights are designed to indicate the craft's relative position, the nature of its movement or its location at night.
 The side lights are a green light on the starboard side and a red light on the port side.

 Navigation lights are located on the steering console (side lights) and on the mast (all-round) light.
+To install the navigation light mast with all -round light slide the cap of mount fitting aside.
+Then gently insert a mast into the slot (electrical connection will be done automatically).

-Before make a trip, check that all navigation lights are in working order.
-Use the switch on the steering console to turn the navigation lights on/off when needed.
+Use the switch on the steering console to turn the navigation lights on and off when needed.

-Fig. 31.
+Fig. 27.
 Navigation lights.